 Institutional fixed income funds typically performed better than their benchmarks, gross of-fees, compared with their Mutual Fund counterparts.
 However, California municipal debt mutual funds posted the best relative performance figures over the 10-year horizon, gross-of fees.

-But once you bake in the fees for California municipal debt mutual funds, the underperformance percentage goes from 26.32% to 36.84%, for a whopping 42% increase in the number of funds that underperformed.
+But once you bake in the fees for California municipal debt mutual funds, the underperformance percentage goes from 26.32% to 36.84%.
+That is a huge 42% increase in the number of funds that underperformed.
 The percentage jump is even worse for NY municipal debt mutual funds.

-In other words, fees matter, and could matter much more in fixed income since the average annual return for fixed income is lower than the average annual return for equity funds.
+In other words, fees matter greatly.
+Fees matter much more in fixed income.
+The reason is because the average annual return for fixed income is lower than the average annual return for equity funds.
+Therefore, fees account for a greater drag on performance.

 Why Do Investors Still Invest In Actively Managed Funds?